chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     - A cron job is a Linux command used to schedule a job that is executed periodically.
     {{< /note >}}

-    - To clean the data from the backed up storage, either schedule a cron or delete it manually.
+    - To clean the data from the backed-up storage, either schedule a cron or delete it manually.
         - To prune all but a certain number of the most recent backups manually, parse the output of chef-automate backup list and apply the command chef-automate backup delete.
         For example: